 and use their laptop or home computer.
 We will provide

-you with a method of “dialing into our server” from
+you with a method of “dialing into our server” as well as provide you access our practice management system from

-your personal system so reports can be completed off–site
+your personal system so documentation can be completed offsite

-receive personal mail or business mail whenever the need
+receive personal or business email whenever the need

 Supervision and Training

 (return to list)